margaret3991/HelloWorldJUnit/README.md

 This means the workflow is passed, but you should check the reports to check your code style is good enough and any misspell occurs.\
 ![image](https://user-images.githubusercontent.com/54456351/119813818-95119600-be9e-11eb-82e5-d247541062cb.png) <br /> <br /> <br />
-This is the workflow's details:\
+When the workflow finish, you can see its details:\
 ![image](https://user-images.githubusercontent.com/54456351/119811221-b7ee7b00-be9b-11eb-933a-05b0733ba569.png) <br />